 There is nothing quite as good as a farm fresh egg.
 The rich color and flavor just can't be beat.
-But when your laying hens are producing more than you can eat in a reasonable amount of time, you might just be wondering just how long do fresh eggs last?
-In this post I'll give you the rundown on how to safely Store and Use your Farm fresh eggs.
+In this post we will discuss how to safely store and use your farm fresh eggs.

-Fresh eggs straight from your backyard coop are just about as fresh as you can get.
+Farm Fresh eggs straight from your backyard coop are just about as fresh as you can get.
 Eggs that you buy at the store can be weeks old by the time you bring them home.
-Needless to say eggs can last a long time when handled properly.
+Needless to say farm fresh eggs can last a long time when handled properly.

 should I wash my eggs